JonasLeetTheWay/LINE-DementiaAlarm/README.md

-# Dementia Alarm Chatbot
+# LINE Chatbot - Voice Memo Alarm System

-A new way to connect to dementia people.
-Want to remind patient something?
+A new way to send voice reminders through LINE.
+Want to remind someone something?
 Start with LINE.

-Your voice message in LINE can be directly broadcasted to the speaker, which can be heard by patient easily.
-It comes with alarm feature, so your voice message will be automatically broadcasted to patient, at the right time.
+Your voice message in LINE can be directly broadcasted to the speaker, which can be heard easily.
+It comes with alarm feature, so your voice message will be automatically broadcasted at the right time.
 Note that, the alarm is customizable voice message...
 Now that is revolutionary!

 > Mobile-only: Some features are not available on LINE desktop app